Nightcaper/DarkestHour-RealismRevivedMutator/README.md

-setroundlimit <number> - Sets the max rounds for both teams.
+**setroundlimit** (number) - Sets the max rounds for both teams.
 Make sure that WinLimit is ALWAYS lower than this!
 Set this to 1 if you're just doing a one round skirm anyway.
+Although you could set it to two rounds if you wanted to debrief right after the match, or if you were doing a practice skirmish, it would let you go over where everyone was, their tactics and such, without the map changing on you.